 The way RFID works is a RFID reader sends a signal to your ePassport’s microchip via the RFID antenna embedded in your e passport.
 This query (signal) tells the micro-chip to transmit the data stored on the microchip within your ePassport back to the RFID reader across open airwaves.

-Today any hacker or skimmer can buy an RFID reader on eBay for under $100.
 They are able to program the reader to search for RFID enabled ePassports and then gain access to the data stored within the microchip.
-You will not even know this breach of your personal data has occurred.

 Discover more about the vulnerabilities surrounding RFID technology here.